 Beautiful Life Self Care is an explicitly anti-racist and body-positive wellness business.
 Unfortunately, we have fallen short of these values in the past, particularly in the lack of representation of women of color and women of diverse gender identities and sexual orientations in our programs.
 Additionally, in the past, we have produced and published materials that have been body shaming by praising weight loss as an ideal.
 Further, we have not created materials to specifically support men in their self-care growth.
 For this, we issue a standing apology and commit to doing better.

 As part of this commitment, we offer part and full scholarships for our self-care programs for those with socioeconomic need.
 If you identify as a person from a marginalized group with this need and have a desire to study self-care with us, it would be a gift to have you in our community.
-To express your interest and learn when these opportunities open up, please contact us here.
+Additionally, If you identify as a person of color and are interested in teaching within the Beautiful Life Self Care community, it would be a gift to be taught by you.
+To express your interest and learn when these learning and teaching opportunities open up, please contact us here.